labelementary/react-essential/README.md

-# Unified React Essential
+# React Essential

-Unified React Essential, An Essential Template to get started with react.js application with all the essentials included...
+React Essential - An Essential Template to get started with React.js application with all the essentials included...

 ## Features